July98293/secondary-mito-delivery-score/README.md

 4. Calculate normalized feature scores for each group

-The Über Score is lovely called "Über" because the cell essentially acts as an Uber driver for mitochondria :)
+The uber Score is lovely called "uber" because the cell essentially acts as an Uber driver for mitochondria :)

 ```
 Über Score = 0.6 × [Σ(w_f × score_f) + 0.10×shedding − 0.25×activation]